alcarasj/multilang-base-server/README.md

 3. Activate the `virtualenv` with `. venv/bin/activate`.
 4. Install dependencies with `pip3 install -r requirements.txt`.
 5. Start the server with `python3 server.py`.

+## Golang
+Requires Go to be installed on your machine.
+1. Start the server with `go run server.go`.